 Now let us understand the situation with the help of case studies,

-The plaintiffs company created some artistic patterns which were original and they were used as prints for upholstery fabrics.
+The plaintiff’s company created some artistic patterns which were original and were used as prints for upholstery fabrics.
 The defendant was also in the same business and came out with similar prints on fabrics.
-The plaintiff filed a suit against the defendant forcopyright infringement.
-The defendant’s contention was that the plaintiff’s work was not a work of art which would be eligible for copyright protection but rather it was a design which was to be registered under the Designs Act, 2000
+The plaintiff filed a suit against the defendant for copyright infringement.
+The defendant’s contention was that the plaintiff’s work was not a work of art that would be eligible for copyright protection but rather it was a design that was to be registered under the Designs Act, 2000

 An issue was further raised as to whether the derived images could qualify for copyright protection?
 The court refused so and opined that the same would result in the destruction of the very purpose of copyright protection.

-This judgment is thought to be and is considered as the harmonisation of the Copyright and the Design Act so that the legislative intent is fulfilled.
+This judgment is thought to be and is considered as the harmonization of the Copyright and the Design Act so that the legislative intent is fulfilled.

 The judgment of the Court in Vishvajeet Sharma v State also reiterated the same.